ISIS dumped up to 12,000 people in mass graves, U.N. says

 The graves contain the remains of thousands of people who are believed to be the victims of the Sunni militant group.

-The dead include women, children, the elderly and disabled, as well as members of Iraq's armed forces and police, a U.N. report said.
+The dead include women, children, the elderly and disabled, as well as Iraqi soldiers and police officers, a U.N. report said Tuesday.

-ISIS overran swathes of northern Iraq in 2014 and declared it part of their so-called caliphate.
+ISIS overran swaths of northern Iraq in 2014 and declared it part of their so-called caliphate.
 They were defeated by Iraqi forces supported by a U.S.-led coalition in December 2017.

 The United Nations has said previously that almost 33,000 civilians were killed by the group in Iraq, with more than 55,000 injured.